genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 To create a new project, you can use the `genx` CLI tool, which enables you to seed projects.
 Further details can be found [here](/getting-started/quick-start/create-a-new-project/).

 In our case, we just want to extend a blank full-stack application project, so we are using the [training seed](https://github.com/genesiscommunitysuccess/devtraining-seed).
-Hopefully, you followed the Environment setup and did the step [Start the project baseline](http://localhost:9090/getting-started/developer-training/environment-setup/#start-the-project-baseline), where you cloned the repository locally.
+Hopefully, you have followed the Environment setup and done the step [Start the project baseline](http://localhost:9090/getting-started/developer-training/environment-setup/#start-the-project-baseline), where you cloned the repository locally.

 Here's a quick overview of the repository that you cloned: